MHKhalil1/PasswordGenerator/README.md

  - I added a function to randomize the password in terms of special characters, numbers, lowercase, and uppercase.
  - I applied a window prompt function causing the "Generate Password" button to ask how long the user would like the password.
  - I added window alerts allowing the user to understand why the action didn't work as expected.
+ - I added a function allowing the user to confirm uppercase letters, uppercase letters, numbers, and symbols.
+ -

 ### Screenshot

 #### URL